 SCB 204 Fundamentals of Human Biology II (As of Fall 2009) 4

-**Note: SCB 240, Microbiology, is not a core requirement, but I would HIGHLY suggest you take it prior to entering the RN program, as I couldn’t imagine taking along with your other nursing classes.
+**Note: SCB 240, Microbiology, is not a core requirement, but I would HIGHLY suggest you take it prior to entering the RN program, as I couldn’t imagine taking it along with your other nursing classes.

 Keep in mind both the ASN and LPN nursing programs are pretty competitive to get into.
 SCB 203 is counted TWICE towards your GPA for candicindy.
 To determine who gets in, they first check that the applicants have every requirement met, they then rank students by GPA.
 Last I heard, the GPA to get into the RN program was around a 3.8 in the core requirements.
 The LPN program GPA acceptance rate was a bit lower.